Ask Matt: A Short 'Dancing' Season, an Ageless 'Victoria,' 'Walking Dead,' 'Americans' Endgame Theories

 Matt Roush: Rest easy.
 All of these will be back next season, as will the majority of the network’s many procedurals.
 The only current CBS dramas still sweating it out are recent midseason returnees Elementary and Code Black, the new and needs-improvement Instinct, and (to my surprise) Scorpion and Criminal Minds (the latter almost certainly a shoo-in).

-'Criminal Minds': Kirsten Vangsness & Joe Mantegna on the Finale, Renewal Chances & Real-Life Impact
+'Criminal Minds': Kirsten Vangsness & Joe Mantegna Talk Finale, Season 14 & the Show's Real-Life Impact

 Plus, who they want to return, favorite episodes, and the show's legacy.

 Question: On a recent episode of Who Wants to be a Millionaire, Chris Harrison mentioned that he is only 4 feet, 11 inches tall.
 Is this true or was he joking? — Carol

 Matt Roush: Must have been a joke.
 All the online data suggests he’s 5 feet, 10 inches.
 Kind of a weird joke, though.

 That’s all for now.
 We’ll pick up the conversation again soon.
 Thanks as always for reading, and remember that I can’t do this without your participation, so please keep sending questions and comments about TV to [email protected] or shoot me a line on Twitter (@TVGMMattRoush), and you can also submit questions via the handy form below.AlertMe